Paulette Cleghorn has served in the capa...

 Big Brother Big Sister (BBBS Cayman)

-BBBS was our charity of choice for our inaugural show in 2010 and 2011 event.
+BBBS was our charity of choice for our inaugural event in 2010.

 Cayman Heart Fund